-SAC Capital Advisors LP, the hedge fund run by Steven Cohen, increased its stake in American International Group Inc. (AIG) as the U.S. government sold shares of the bailed-out insurer.
+SAC Capital Advisors LP, the hedge fund run by Steven Cohen, increased its stake in American International Group Inc. (AIG:US) as the U.S. government sold shares of the bailed-out insurer.

 SAC Capital added 4.4 million shares of New York-based AIG, giving it 4.5 million as of March 31, according to a regulatory filing today from the Stamford, Connecticut-based fund.
 D.E.
 Shaw & Co., the New York-based hedge fund that uses computer models to pick trades, increased its stake by 2.2 million shares to 5.5 million, its filing shows.